Insights and analytics

 Hovering your cursor over the chart displays a tooltip, showing precise data for points in time.

-You can share the visualization chart with others using the share icon located just above the chart:
+You can share the visualization with others using the Share icon above the chart.
+This is a convenient way to share statistics with others in your organization.

 Chart share icon

-Selecting the icon generates a link that gets copied to your clipboard.
-The link preserves the display selections you’ve made.
-When someone uses the link, the Insights and analytics page opens and displays the chart with the same configuration as you had set up when creating the link.
-This is a convenient way to quickly share statistics with others in your organization.
+Selecting the icon generates a link that's copied to your clipboard.
+The link preserves the display selections you made.
+When someone follows the link, the Insights and analytics page opens and displays the chart with the same configuration as you had set up when creating the link.

 Exporting analytics data